 Step-by-Step: How I Make Creamy Tomato Soup with Grilled Cheese Recipe

-Lower the heat to prevent burning and whisk in the flour with a splash of your broth, stirring constantly for about a minute.
-This step thickens your soup slightly so it isn’t too watery.
-Then pour in the rest of the vegetable broth, the crushed tomatoes, tomato paste, and toss in the parmesan rind if you have it.
-Bring everything to a gentle simmer and let it cook for 15 minutes, stirring often so nothing sticks or burns.
+Reduce heat to low and sprinkle flour over the onion-garlic mix, adding a splash of broth as you whisk constantly.
+Let the flour cook for about a minute—that’s your roux forming to thicken the soup.
+Now pour in the rest of the broth, canned crushed tomatoes, tomato paste, and toss in the parmesan rind if you have it.
+Bring it to a simmer and let it cook for 15 minutes, stirring often, until the soup thickens slightly.

 Top Tip